ratthachat/prompt_engineering/common_sense/README.md

 The full prompt to generate this kind of commonsense analysis can be found [here](https://github.com/ratthachat/prompt_engineering/blob/main/common_sense/gpt3_commonsense_prompt.ipynb).
 As explained in the blog, we illustrate 10 story contexts on various story genres where each story has to be tested one by one.

+**Suggested Parameters:**

+* GPT-3 Davinci, Temperature 0.3, Top-p 0.99.
+Top-p is suggested to be 0.99 so that we eliminate the long-tail outlier which mostly goes out of context

+* Jurassic Jumbo , Temperature 0.7, Top-p 0.99.
+Here the good temperature is 0.7 since Jurassic has 250k candidate tokens (5x of GPT-3).
+When sampling, we can see that top-10 tokens are very similar and will lead to the same sentence.
+Therefore, we have to increase optimal temperature a bit more than GPT-3 so that alternative tokens will got a chance.